-Student name
+Student name: XXX

-Student number
+Student number: ###

-1. Introduction
+Introduction

-Where and when are you conducting this study? (though note the detail for this is in section 3).
+Where and when are you conducting this study?
+Note that details for this is in section 3.

-What is the purpose of this study? (keep in mind the task that has been set – remember that having an understanding of the distribution of biodiversity is essential to good land use planning)
+What is the purpose of this study?
+Keep in mind the task that has been set – remember that understanding the distribution of biodiversity is essential to good land-use planning.

 What are the specific questions you are trying to answer?

-2. Brief literature review
+Brief literature review

-This is where you refer to peer refereed (e.g. journal) articles relevant to the study
+This is where you refer to peer-reviewed (e.g., journal) articles relevant to the study

 Has there been any prior work by others completed at this site (that is relevant to your study)?

 Is there a specific matter you mention later that needs some introduction here?

-3. Location and site characteristics
+Location and site characteristics

-Climate, underlying geology, soils, land use
+Describe the climate, underlying geology, soils, and land-use (historical and current).

-This can be presented using a similar approach to the report for week 1, but because we did not do our own soil profiles you should not go into as much detail.
+This can be presented using a similar approach to the Canberra report (week 1), but because we did not do our own soil profiles - do not go into as much detail.
 Instead provide a short description based primarily on what you can extract from the internet and any field observations that you may have made.

-4. Methods
+Methods

 What survey methods did you use?

-What procedures (e.g. Standard Operating Procedures (SOPs)) did you follow?
+What procedures (e.g. Standard Operating Procedures [SOPs]) did you follow?

-Write a paragraph or two here and refer to any Figures you want to integrate if you think they make your explanation of the Method clearer.
+Write a paragraph or two here and refer to any figures you want to integrate if you think they make your explanation of the Methods clearer.

-Note that if there is an existing Manual then you need to briefly refer to what you did but then refer the reader to the Manual (formal reference) for the detail.
+Note that if there is an existing Manual then you need to briefly refer to what you did but then cite the reader to the Manual (formal reference) for the detail.

-5. Results
+Results

+General observations

-5.1 General Observations Write a paragraph (or so) here and refer to any Figures you want to integrate that show the features you are talking about – REMEMBER do not give a reason why you see these features yet – it goes in the next section
+Write a paragraph (or so) here and refer to any figures you want to integrate that show the features you are talking about.

+REMEMBER: do not give a reason (i.e., interpretation) for why you see these features yet – it goes in the next section.

 What general observations did you make about the study sites?

-5.2 Specific Observation/Surveys/Measurements

-How many wrds here?
+Specific observations, surveys, and measurements

 What specific observations did you make about the data from the study sites?

 What patterns are there in the data you have collected?
 In what ways are some sites similar in the structure of the vegetation?

 In what ways are some sites similar in terms of the plants or animals that occur there?